 - Nail plywood sheeting to the rafters.
 Hopefully, you were able to attach the frame firmly.
 If your frame is unstable, nailing the plywood would be quite troublesome.
 Once you’re done with this, your basic structure of the garden shed is complete.

 From here on comes the creative part of your project.
 You can decorate the inside and outside of your garden shed however you wish.
-You can install electricity, even bring a part of the garden inside.
+You can hire an electrician and install electricity, a plumber for running water, a professional painter to boost the curb appeal, or even bring a part of the garden inside.